Developmental Behavior Department

 (4) Disorders of neurodevelopment: carry out etiological tests and intellectual development assessment for children with intellectual disabilities, provide intervention and education suggestions based on individual development level, provide counseling for families of children with inherited intellectual disabilities (such as fragile X syndrome, etc.).

 The professional team is actively involved in scientific research.
-Currently, the scientific research projects have been chaired or participated, including National Natural Science Foundation of China, National Science and Technology Support Project, and the National Institutes of Health (NIH) Fund, Zhejiang Provincial Natural Science Foundation, Zhejiang Provincial Department of Science and Technology, and Zhejiang Health Commission, focusing on the studies of neurocognitive mechanisms, genetic etiology and interventions of children with autism and intellectual disabilities.
+We focus on the studies of neurodevelopmental trajectories, neurocognitive mechanisms, genetic etiology, gut microbiota and interventions of children with autism spectrum disorders, attention deficit/ hyperactivity disorder, learning disabilities and intellectual disabilities, especially on fragile X syndrome.
+Currently, our scientific research projects have been chaired or participated, including National Natural Science Foundation of China, National Science and Technology Support Project, and the National Institutes of Health (NIH) Fund, Zhejiang Provincial Natural Science Foundation, Zhejiang Provincial Department of Science and Technology, and Zhejiang Health Commission.

 Expert Team